NUMBERS ARE PEOPLE COCK-UP BEFORE CONSPIRACY • CITE PRIMARY SOURCES OR GO HOME

 We can now restate Argyrou's challenge thus:

 To avoid subjective measures, we can try to correlate risk of poverty with other objective indications of hardship.
-You won't see above-poverty-line households struggling to eat, and even the percentage of such above-the-line households that struggle with heating/fuel prices is modest.
+You won't see above-poverty-line households struggling to eat, and even the percentage of such above-the-line households that are unable to keep their homes warm is modest.
 So, what gives?

 The answer presents itself clearly once you consider housing, debt and arrears.

-• Above-the-line Greeks are much more likely than any of their fellow European above-the-liners to have unpaid bills, unpaid rent payments, etc. Nearly half of them have such unpaid liabilities.
+• Above-the-line Greeks are much more likely than any of their fellow European above-the-liners to have unpaid bills, unpaid rent payments, etc. About 40% of them have such unpaid liabilities.
 Watch out for the massive outlier, does it remind you of some other graph you've seen recently?

 • If we try to break this down into constituent debts, Greece's above-the-liners stand out a bit in terms of rent and mortgage arrears (2.8x the Eurozone average) but more so when it comes to arrears on utility bills (4.9x the Eurozone average) and even more so for arrears on loans and hire purchase agreements (6.9x the Eurozone average).